-Priority Measure Promote geoconservation through the protection and management of important geological sites, such as National Nature Reserves, Sites of Special Scientific Interest, Local Nature Reserves, Regionally Important Geological Sites, Geological Conservation Review sites.
+Priority Measure GE001 Promote geoconservation through the protection and management of important geological sites, such as National Nature Reserves, Sites of Special Scientific Interest, Local Nature Reserves, Regionally Important Geological Sites, Geological Conservation Review sites.
 This includes work to prevent human actions that may damage geoheritage, as well as measures to mitigate erosion and vegetation growth, where appropriate.
-Monitor geoheritage sites.
-Through collaboration with Natural England, academia, voluntary groups, and others, ensure that geoheritage sites are adequately monitored.
-Protect and Manage: Protect important geological sites and implement sustainable management practices to conserve and enhance these sites.
-Seek the designation of new sites of geological significance where necessary to ensure representative sections of Leicester, Leicestershire, and Rutland's geodiversity are conserved.
-Integrate geodiversity data, including bedrock, superficial, and soil information, into biodiversity assessments, nature recovery plans, and special planning processes to inform integrated nature-based policy.
-Geodiversity Public Engagement.
-Increase public awareness of geodiversity, both for its inherent value and the vital role to biodiversity.
-Measures include more in situ interpretation, as well as guided tours, and educational materials.
-Promote soil conservation practices that enhance fertility, reduce soil erosion, and increase carbon sequestration.
-Create and Connect: Follow best practices for Phased Restoration.
-Transform quarry and mineral sites into thriving natural habitats that Use native plants, with ability to thrive on existing soils - connectivity to other habitats. enhance biodiversity and support sustainable ecosystems.
-Water Management: Properly managed to fit with character of area and provide important wetland habitats.
+Protect and Manage: GE002 Through collaboration with Natural England, academia, voluntary groups, and others, ensure that geoheritage sites are adequately monitored.
+Protect important geological sites and implement sustainable GE003 Seek to safeguard new sites of geological significance where necessary to ensure representative sections of Leicestershire, Leicester, and Rutland's geodiversity are conserved. management practices to conserve and enhance these sites.
+GE004 Integrate geodiversity data, including bedrock, superficial, and soil information, into biodiversity assessments, nature recovery plans, and special planning processes to inform integrated nature-based policy.
+GE005 Improve geodiversity public engagement by increasing public awareness of geodiversity, both for its inherent value and the vital role to biodiversity, through activities such as in-situ interpretation, guided tours, and educational materials.
+GE006 Promote soil conservation practices that enhance fertility, reduce soil erosion, and increase carbon sequestration.
+Create and Connect: Transform quarry and mineral GE007 Follow best practices for Phased Restoration. sites into thriving natural habitats that enhance GE008 Use native plants, with ability to thrive on existing soils - connectivity to other habitats. biodiversity and support sustainable ecosystems.
+GE009 Water to be properly managed to fit with character of area and to provide important wetland habitats.